krother/pandas_go_to_space/string_handling/README.rst

       poksYHCokwxprrr pokYLOzUFprrr pokTLOuprrr pukOBuhRdprrr
       puksvWuiZMYmpIQNfgyprrr purPxOuoYLEprrr puksYtlOHPWprrr

-   Your translation computer quickly starts analyzes the penguin language.
+   Your translation computer quickly starts analyzing the penguin language.
    Let's find out what the penguins have to say.

 ----